Undergraduate Research Program

 - Project Lead: Dr. Andrea Baraldi Cunha

-- Preferred Skills: We are seeking undergraduate research assistants to engage in a variety of research activities, including coding of data from videos of intervention sessions, digitally gathering scientific articles and data processing.
-No prior experience with these tasks is required, as training will be provided.
+- We are seeking undergraduate research assistants to engage in a variety of research activities, including coding behavioral data from videos, digitally gathering scientific articles and processing data.

 - Weekly Commitment: 4-8 hours